pangeo-data/pangeo/docs/setup_guides/cloud.rst

 Other things you might want to configure, but that can be left as is:

-- EXTRA_PIP_PACKAGES: for adding some python modules to your user environment. file system.
+  - EXTRA_PIP_PACKAGES: for adding some python modules to your user environment.
   - GCSFUSE_BUCKET: for mounting some google cloud storage bucket as a standard file system.

 .. code-block:: yaml